 The amount of monthly payments will vary depending on the severity of the condition from which they suffer.
 In addition to the standard benefits, there could be special compensation added for specific catastrophic injuries like paralysis.

 The VA also offers a pension for non-service-connected war-time veterans.
-VA Pension is for certain disabled veterans whose conditions are not service-related, but who are in financial need or over 65 and served during the war.
+VA Pension is for certain disabled veterans whose conditions are not service-related but who are in financial need or over 65 and served during the war.

-There could be benefits not only for a disabled veteran but also for their dependents as well.
+There could be benefits not only for the disabled veteran but also for their dependents as well.
 Dependency benefits are primarily available for surviving children and spouses of a service member who passes away while on active duty or due to a service-related illness or injury.
 If someone is denied compensation, they could receive dependency benefits if they appeal the denial of Dependency and Indemnity Compensation (DIC) benefits.

 Qualifying for VA Benefits

 Benefits through the Department of Veterans Affairs are only available under limited circumstances.
 The type of disability and the nature of a service member’s discharge from active duty determine if benefits are an option.
 A veterans’ benefits attorney in Memphis could help determine if someone is eligible for benefits.

 Should someone meet all of the necessary criteria, service connection disability is granted, and compensation is provided based on the severity of the disability.
 The VA will rate someone’s disability on a scale of zero to 100 percent in ten-percent increments.
 The more disabling a condition, the higher the rating.

 The type of discharge a person receives will determine if VA benefits are a possibility.
 Any person who was discharged under dishonorable conditions from the military will not qualify for VA benefits.
 Without an application for a discharge upgrade, these benefits will not be an option.

 Type of Disability

 The nature of the veteran’s injury will also play an important role in determining VA benefits eligibility.
 To be covered, you must have: